KevCaz/thesis/man/limi_src/abs_eng.md

 Biogeography is concerned with the study of mechanisms shaping the geographic repartition of species.
 Although the list of mechanisms is clearly identified, biogeographers still search for a consistent theory to structure their interplay.
-Among the challenge frequently pinpointed is the integration os ecological interaction in species distribution models.
+Among the challenge frequently pinpointed is the integration of ecological interactions in species distribution models.
 On the one hand, the literature points out evidences underlining the controlling role of interaction on local communities structure.
 On the other hand, relatively few studies unravel imprints of interaction in